kintsugi-programmer/kintsugi-stack-dsa-cpp/THEORY/README.md

     - **The Sorting Solution**
         - To solve this efficiently, **sort the input array** first.
-        - Sorting is $O(n \log n)$, which is negligible compared to the exponential complexity of generating subsets.
+        - Sorting is `O(n LOG n)`, which is negligible compared to the exponential complexity of generating subsets.
         - Sorting ensures that all **duplicate values are adjacent**, making them easier to manage.

     - **Modified Decision Logic**